Skip to product information

 Dining Table

-The hand-rubbed finish uses raw linseed oil on the frame and a beeswax-linseed oil blend for the table top.
-Cherry tables will darken with age as the tannins oxidize, while Walnut tables will lighten slightly.
-The table is made for the long term - the minimal, unstained, un-lacquered finish allows for easy repair with a simple hand sanding and re-application of linseed oil.
+The hand-rubbed finish uses raw linseed oil on the frame and a beeswax–natural oil blend on the tabletop, making it both food-safe and long-lasting.
+The minimal, unstained, un-lacquered finish allows for easy repair with simple hand sanding and occasional applications of linseed oil.

 simple and solid

-food safe beeswax and linseed oil blend
+• food safe beeswax and essential oil blend

-Soft Close drawer with dove tail joints
+• Soft Close drawer with dove tail joints

 materials